 Customs & Habits

 The Brau have a tradition of tattooing their faces and bodies and filing their teeth.
 They live in houses on stilts.
 Young men and women are free to choose their partners.
 The bride’s family organize the wedding ceremony.
 In addition, the groom must live with his wife’s family for several years before bringing his wife and children home.

 The Brau language belongs to the Mon-Khmer Group.
-The Brau like to play gongs and traditional musical instruments.
+The Brau like to play the gongs and traditional musical instruments.
 In particular, a set of two gongs called the chieng tha has great value in their culture.
 Young girls often play Krong Put, a musical instrument that consists of 5-7 bamboo tubes, both long and short, which are joined together.
-The sound is produced when air is forced into them by the clapping of the hands.
+The sound is produced when the air is forced into them by the clapping of the hands.

 Women wear a lot of jewellery around their arms, ankles, and necks.
 Men often wear loincloths and women wear pagnes.

 The Brau have led a nomadic life for a very long time, but also practice slash-and-burn cultivation in order to grow rice, corn, and cassava using rudimentary tools.

 For more information about 53 more ethnic groups of people in Vietnam, please follow this link